5 Things You May Not Know About Juneteenth

 5. The TV series Black-ish dedicated an entire episode to it.

-Perhaps, the Black Lives Matter movement across the country in the wake of the murder of George Floyd (for which one Minneapolis police officer, Derek Chauvin has been found guilty of causing) urged those in power in Washington, D.C. finally declare Juneteenth a national holiday.
+Perhaps, the Black Lives Matter movement across the country in the wake of the murder of George Floyd in May of 2020 (for which a Minneapolis police officer, Derek Chauvin was found guilty of causing) urged those in power in Washington, D.C. finally declare Juneteenth a national holiday.